DataScienceProfile1/GetCleanData/CodeBook.md

 Experiment subjects were numbered 1-30.
 This is a factor with 30 levels.

 - meanTimeBodyAcceleration, stdevFrequencyBodyGyroscopeMagnitude, etc. (66 variables)
-	-See features_info.txt included with the HAR dataset for technical definitions of each variable type.
+	- See features_info.txt included with the HAR dataset for technical definitions of each variable type.
 These values are normalized so they do not have units.
-	-Variables are named in the following format:
+	- Variables are named in the following format:
 [statistic][domain][type of acceleration signal][instrument][measurement type(where applicable)][axis (where applicable)]
-		-statistic: mean or stdev (stdev denotes Standard Deviation)
+		- statistic: mean or stdev (stdev denotes Standard Deviation)
 		- domain: time or frequency
 		- type of acceleration signal: body or gravity
 		- instrument: accelerometer or gyroscope